 Benny is a scouse Oliver Twist, his sister is a tiny waif with a cough.
 All Benny wants to do is protect her from their drunken parents, buy her a scarf and find more than coal to eat for dinner.
 Through a series of fortunate events they end up with a cheerful, kindly and childless couple and all seems well.
 Then Nell dies.
 And everyone breaks into song: A song about how everyone has a right to dream, sung by a crowd of assorted Victoriana surrounding a tiny girl’s still-warm corpse.

 The naked melodrama of a doomed, consumptive child deadpanning lines such as ‘Jesus will look after me’ veers between hilarious and appalling.
-It’s extraordinary emotional manipulation – a demonstration of bathos so breathtaking it makes Bambi look like Sophie’s Choice.
+It’s extraordinary emotional manipulation – a demonstration of bathos so breathtaking it makes Sophie’s Choice look like Bambi.
 Her Benny evokes the brutal hardships of a time of biting austerity, but it’s pitched as a sort of Victorian Disneyland, where everyone has a heart of gold, a song in their heart and a cliche on their lips.